Review process overview

 The TAP Steering Committee, made up of the presidents of the three federal granting agencies, and the deputy ministers of Innovation, Science and Economic Development Canada and Health Canada, will approve the final slate of up to 166 Vanier Scholars annually.

-- Leadership (potential and demonstrated ability), as defined by the following qualities:
+- Leadership (potential and demonstrated ability)

 Students must be nominated by an eligible Canadian institution.
-The scholarship liaison officer at each eligible Canadian institution is responsible for coordinating their internal institution review to determine the selected candidates and forwarding those nominations to the Vanier CGS program in accordance with their institutions quota.
+The scholarship liaison officer at each eligible Canadian institution is responsible for coordinating their internal institution review to determine the selected candidates and forwarding those nominations to the Vanier CGS program in accordance with their institution's quota.

 - Canadian Institutes of Health Research (CIHR)